Our Services

 Poor sleep quality and disrupted breathing during sleep can worsen shallow breathing during the day.
 Some people notice rib flutter more often when they are overtired or waking unrefreshed.

-If you're experiencing ongoing fatigue, disrupted rest, or suspect your sleep quality may be affecting your daytime symptoms, you can use a free Sleep Disorder symptom checker to help identify whether sleep-related issues could be contributing to your stress, breathing changes, or muscle tension.
+If you're experiencing ongoing fatigue, disrupted rest, or suspect your sleep quality may be affecting your daytime symptoms, identifying whether sleep-related issues could be contributing is an important step toward understanding your overall health.

 A flutter under your right rib is most often related to muscle activity, not organ disease.
 Diaphragm flutter, intercostal spasm, and stress-related shallow breathing are common, especially in modern, high-demand lifestyles.